MGNK Junction

 Scenario: Login to the application

-When the user enters their username and password
+When the user enters their username as "name123" and password as "pword123"

 Then the user should be logged in